ImUrlaub/Sonoff/README.md

 # Sonoff
-Alternative firmware based on the Arduino port of the ESP8266
+Alternative firmware for the itead Sonoff based on the Arduino port for the ESP8266

 # Settings for the Arduino IDE